hexhowells/PocketCoin/README.md

 #### blockExplorer.go
 ```
+    -f                      Folder that stores the blockchain to be explored
     -b                      View the balance of all the wallets found on the network
     -blk                    Block ID of a given block to view
     -c                      View the number of coins currently in circulation